Henry-Lee-real/MaeFuse/README.md

 - `--address`: This argument specifies the directory containing the dataset, which should include both visible and infrared images.
 - `--output`: This argument specifies the directory where the fused output images will be saved.
 If the directory does not exist, it will be created automatically.

-The script will read images from the provided dataset directory, perform the fusion operation using the loaded model, and save the results to the specified output folder.